 Crop insurance is a type of agriculture insurance that farmers, ranchers and other producers can use to protect themselves.
 Crop insurance is used to protect crops and livestock in cases of natural disaster or loss of revenue.

-You don’t have to be a farmer or have an ag background to start selling crop insurance.
-With the right education and tools, any motivated agent can make the jump to crop insurance sales.
-Here’s what you need to know if you’re thinking about getting started as a crop insurance agent.
+You don’t have to be a farmer or have an ag background to sell crop insurance.
+With the right education and tools, you can be an insurance agent who includes crop insurance sales as part or all of their business.

 What Types of Crop Insurance Are There?

-Farmers utilize federal crop insurance to meet their protection needs for planting.
+This coverage meets farmers’ protection needs for planting.
 It covers losses and lower yields from natural disasters and events like destructive weather, excessive moisture, drought, fire, freezing, flooding, disease and insect damage.
-The cost of the insurance depends on the value of the crop.
-Not all crops are covered in every area.
+There are a range of different options, so farmers rely on agents to understand what protections they need.

 Farmers can combine crop insurance with yield protection and price protection to help shield themselves from revenue losses that could come from low yields or changes in market prices.